pulseheart/PulseHeart-AutoML/README.md

 - Review the experiment videos
 - Click TRAIN NEW MODEL
 - Choose a training method (AutoML in this example)
 - Click "Define your model"
+- Make sure that data split is manual 75/25
-- Edit model Name if necessary (for exmaple: ternary_classification_large_set)
+- Edit Model Name if necessary (for example: ternary_classification_large_set)
 - Click "START TRAINING"